 Fifty years after this, Bubblegum felt like a change had happened in how things were unfolding-like the era of equilibrium had ended, and society was now progressing at a faster pace.
 This feeling was partly prompted by the recent actions of Bubblegum’s past apprentice in political leadership Gibbon, who had been rallying his many relatives towards creating a new kingdom for what he called “the most powerful species.”
 But it mostly had to do with the developments involving Finn’s relatives.

 The affairs of the vast majority of humanity had fallen out of Minerva’s control, and from Bubblegum’s perspective, the world was becoming filled with different versions of Finn.
 Humans had become almost ubiquitous in Ooo’s communities, and there had been many expeditions by them to colonize the planet’s other continents.
 For now, though, they still mainly populated Gumbaldia and the Candy Kingdom, which were taking on more and more of the signature red-and-white smokestacks that Bubblegum’s uncle had introduced.
+And since the times were still stable enough that she felt comfortable keeping her stand-in in charge of the nation’s affairs most of the time, Bubblegum could continue to sit on the sidelines while Minerva’s grand repopulation experiment went on.

 “Even if the war hadn’t happened, the human race would have had a lot of dangers to face up against, many of them self-inflicted.
 A pandemic could have been accidentally created, computers could have advanced into a dangerous new super-intelligent species, and so on.
 But the risk that I worried about the most was the one of us heating up our world to disastrous effect.
 Civilization was mostly run on fuel whose emissions trapped heat in the atmosphere, and it didn’t seem like this would change in time to stop a climate collapse from happening.
 Who knows how things would have went in the next decades if the war hadn’t happened.”-Simon Petrikov, afterword to “Compiled Findings on Mutations”